 Is this the real millage on this car I have to wonder?

 But now, you have to wonder about the rest of the car.
 I should have known, the car’s odometer is in miles per hour, which means the car was imported to Canada.
 No history on insurance claims, just the last previous owner.
 Could this car be imported to Canada with a waterlogged past?

-Now, who looks at that kind of things, right, it’s a nice looking car.
-They slid me right into buying this car with 5 years easy low payments.
+Now, who looks at that kind of thing, right, it’s a nice looking car.
+They slid me right into buying this car with 5 years of easy low payments.

-As of a this write up, this article I read does say that there are people still out there playing around with odometers, but the author does say that the hefty fines would not warrant a reputable dealer to do such an unscrupulous thing.
-The article says that the people trading the car in are the culprits.
+As of this write-up, this article I read does say that there are people still out there playing around with odometers, but the author does say that the hefty fines would not warrant a reputable dealer to do such an unscrupulous thing.
+The article says that the people trading the car are the culprits.
 They get their high mile car odometers backed down to a reasonable reading for resale and with or without the knowledge of the dealers.